bretsw/bretsw-website-build/content/cv.md

 Carpenter, J. P., **Staudt Willet**, K. B., Koehler, M. J., & Greenhalgh, S. P. (under review).
 Spam and educators’ Twitter use: Methodological considerations and challenges.

+Greenhalgh, S. P., **Staudt Willet**, K. B., & Koehler, M. J. (under review).
+Expressions of Mormon identity and approaches to Mormon practice in the #ldsconf Twitter hashtag.

-Greenhalgh, S. P., Rosenberg, J. M., **Staudt Willet**, K. B., Koehler, M. J., & Akcaoglu, M. (under review).
+Greenhalgh, S. P., Rosenberg, J. M., **Staudt Willet**, K. B., Koehler, M. J., & Akcaoglu, M. (in revision).
 It's about time!
 Comparing synchronous and asynchronous activity in a teacher-focused Twitter hashtag.

-Greenhalgh, S. P., **Staudt Willet**, K. B., & Koehler, M. J. (under review).
-Expressions of Mormon identity and approaches to Mormon practice in the #ldsconf Twitter hashtag.

-**Staudt Willet**, K. B., & Carpenter, J. P. (under review).
-Teachers on Reddit?
-Exploring professional learning in four education-related subreddits.

 Krutka, D. G., Heath, M. K., & **Staudt Willet**, K. B. (in revision).
 Foregrounding technoethics: A contrarian perspective on the teacher educator technology competencies.

+**Staudt Willet**, K. B., & Carpenter, J. P. (in revision).
+Teachers on Reddit?
+Exploring contributions and interaction in four education-related subreddits.

 Greenhow, C. M., Galvin, S., & **Staudt Willet**, K. B. (in press).
 What should be the role of social media in education? *Policy Insights from the Behavioral and Brain Sciences.*